zjx20/urlproxy/README.md

     {{- $resp :=httpReq .Request.Context "GET" "https://httpbin.org/delay/10" "" nil 60 -}}
     ```

-    The `ResponseWrapper` object embeds a `http.Response`, so all the fields in the `http.Response` can be accessed by the `ResponseWrapper.Response.XXX`.
-It also comes with additional methods to handle the http response.
+    The `ResponseWrapper` object embeds a `http.Response`, so all the fields in the `http.Response` can be accessed by the `ResponseWrapper.Response.XXX`. `ResponseWrapper` also comes with additional methods to handle the http response.

     ```go-template
     {{- /* Text(): it returns the whole response body as a string */ -}}